Check out what’s happening this Sunday

 Lizzie first discovered St. Bart's through its music program.
 She first visited the church for its New Year's Eve organ concert in 2020 and was struck by the grandeur of the organ and the beautiful architecture.
 She began attending online services during the pandemic.
 Once in-person worship resumed, she quickly found a spiritual home in St. Bart's and a warm, welcoming community that she holds dear.

 Lizzie is a native New Yorker and hails from northeast Queens.
 She holds a BS in Chemistry from MIT and a PhD in Earth and Environmental Science from Columbia University.
 Her doctoral research focused on Alaskan tundra ecosystems.
-Environmentalism has been the main theme of her career, which has included working at an urban vertical farm as an R&D scientist and her current pivot to urban sustainability.
+Environmentalism has been the main theme of her career, which has included working at an urban vertical farm as an R&D scientist and her current position as Sustainability lead at NYC Department of Environmental Protection.

 Lizzie currently lives in Queens.
 She enjoys the wide range of cultural offerings the city has, particularly the performing arts.
 Her hobbies include running, fiber arts, and reading.